balderdashy/sails-docs/reference/req/req.method.md

 ### Notes

-> + All requests to a Sails server have a "method", even via WebSockets (this is thanks to the request interpreter)
+> + All requests to a Sails server have a "method", even via WebSockets (this is thanks to the request interpreter).